victorvalle/lexicon-site-1/src/pages/docs/patterns/modals.md

 ### iFrame in the body

 It is always possible to bring an iFrame inside the body.
-For more information about this check Marble.
+For more information about this check Quartz.

 ## Mobile